Paradoxum-Wikis/TDS-Stats-Editor/README.md

 Direct messages on Discord are preferred (my user is t7ru), though there are multiple ways you can contact me and any of them are fine.

-There are also discussions and updates about this editor on #general's thread of the Tower Defense Simulator Wiki [server](https://discord.com/invite/fBgQzudY3h).
+There are also discussions and updates about this editor on the #stat-editor channel of the Tower Defense Simulator Wiki [server](https://discord.com/invite/fBgQzudY3h).
 Unfortunately, you will need a FANDOM account to access it, so make one if you're interested.

 ### Is this official?